nmeum/android-tools/README.md

 # See also

-The Arch Linux [android-tools package] by Anatol Pomozov which inspired this project.
+The Arch Linux [android-tools package][arch-linux] by Anatol Pomozov which inspired this project.
 Most definitions in the `CMakeLists.txt` have been copied from Anatol's ruby script.

 [android-tools]: https://sites.google.com/a/android.com/tools/